deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 We will use promises, thread pools, and workers if required and if the language supports it.
 We won't use any unnecessary I/O in the application.

-The code implementations are not probably the best possible, if you have suggestion for improvement please open and issue or PR on [this repository](https://github.com/deepu105/concurrency-benchmarks).
+The code implementations are probably not the best possible; if you have a suggestion for improvement, please open and issue or PR on [this repository](https://github.com/deepu105/concurrency-benchmarks).
 Further improvements possible are:

 - Use a thread pool for Java multi-threaded version
 - Use a Java webserver library